The Doppler boosted LISA response to gravitational waves: Derivation of Modified LISA Response

 Here, we recognize the delay obtained for stationary spacecraft~\cite{cornishLISAResponseFunction2003, cornishAlternativeDerivationResponse2009} plus an additional contribution of the velocity projected along the line of sight.
 As a validation, this result has also been obtained using the time transfer formalism in App.~\ref{app:TTF}, see Eq.~\eqref{eq:trG1}.
 The constants of motion and $\delta t$ fully determine the first-order corrections to the null geodesic:

-Note that the terms proportional to $H_{lm}$ are independent of $\lambda$ and therefore constant given a null geodesic, while the terms proportional to $h_{lm}$ change along the geodesic.
-At this stage, we still have freedom in the choice of parameterization.
+Note that the terms proportional to $H_{lm}$ are independent of $\lambda$ and are therefore constant along the geodesic, while the terms proportional to $h_{lm}$ change along the geodesic.
+At this stage, we still have freedom in the choice of parameterization of $\lambda$.
 We select the parameterization such that

-This choice simplifies the time component of $\dot{\boldsymbol{\sigma}}$.
+This choice simplifies the time component of $\dot{\boldsymbol{\sigma}}$ significantly.
 It is consistent with the derivation in \cite{finnResponseInterferometricGravitational2009}, where the geodesic equation is solved directly.
 Moreover, it makes the derivation of the response function more tractable.
 Importantly, the final expression for the response is independent of the parameterization and can equally well be obtained from the general expression for $\dot{\boldsymbol{\sigma}}$ given above.
 With this choice, the geodesic reduces to

 Here, we have introduced the vector